cloudflare/chatgpt-plugin/example-plugin/README.md

 ## Deploying to OpenAI's API

 Follow the instructions [in the ChatGPT documentation](https://platform.openai.com/docs/plugins/introduction/plugin-flow) to deploy your plugin and begin using it in ChatGPT.

+## Extended example by @cagataycali

+In this version of ChatGPT plugin template, we're experimenting Cloudflare AI solution on workers.